-- When your doctor gives you the vaccine, you will pay the entire cost for this service.
-You can then ask us to pay our share of the cost by using the procedures described in Chapter 5. - You will be reimbursed the amount charged by the doctor for administering the vaccine less any difference between the amount the doctor charges and what we normally pay.
+- For most adult Part D vaccines, you will pay nothing for the vaccine itself. - For other Part D vaccines, you will have to pay the pharmacy your coinsurance or copayment for the vaccine itself. - When your doctor gives you the vaccine, you may have to pay the entire cost for this service.
+You can then ask us to pay our share of the cost by using the procedures described in Chapter 5.
+For most adult Part D vaccines, this means you will be reimbursed the full amount you paid. - You will be reimbursed the amount charged by the doctor for administering the vaccine less any difference between the amount the doctor charges and what we normally pay.
 You may not be reimbursed the entire amount you paid because the doctor's office may be considered out-of-network under your Part D plan.
 If you get "Extra Help," we will reimburse you for this difference.